-A large proportion of the districts' existing homes are reliant on liquid fuels and have no cost efficient way of connecting to the local gas grid, a less carbon intensive method of heating homes.
+A large proportion of the districts' existing homes are reliant on liquid fuels and have no cost-efficient way of connecting to the local gas grid, a less carbon intensive method of heating homes.
 Additionally, a substantial number of properties are of solid wall construction which struggle to retain heat and are harder to insulate.

-Energy Performance Certificate data3 can be used to assess the number of properties which are considered as well insulated; i.e. with an EPC rating of C or above.
+Energy Performance Certificate data4 can be used to assess the number of properties which are considered as well insulated; i.e. with an EPC rating of C or above.
 Please note this is only able to include properties which have an EPC, meaning those which have not been sold or rented since 2006 when it became a requirement would not be included.
-It is estimated that 42% of South Norfolk's homes and 33% of Broadland's homes are rated as C or above.
+Of those who have an EPC, it is estimated that 42% of South Norfolk's homes and 33% of Broadland's homes are rated as C or above.